-- 6.2.1 At T-8 weeks prior to the week where Rail Corridor Access will occur (Monday Sunday), the rolling planning process commences.
+- (a) At T-8 weeks prior to the week where Rail Corridor Access will occur (Monday Sunday), the rolling planning process commences.
 This process includes the continuation of Disruptive Access planning in coordination with new White Period and Non-Disruptive Access requests right through to the execution of all planned Rail Corridor Accesses.

-- a) T-8 Weeks: Submission of Access Planning Requirements Formal Access Requests are to be submitted via the Network Access Planning Tool and shall include the following:
+- (i) T-8 Weeks: Submission of Access Planning Requirements Formal Access Requests are to be submitted via the Network Access Planning Tool and shall include the following:

-- 1) Project name;
+- (A) Project name;

-- 2) Date and Time;
+- (B) Date and Time;

-- 3) Detailed scope of Work that will be performed that week.
+- (C) Detailed scope of Work that will be performed that week.
 Generic requests will not be approved by RCAC;

-- 4) Point of Contact (POC);
+- (D) Point of Contact (POC);

-- 5) Subdivision;
+- (E) Subdivision;

-- 6) Mileage or Signal Limits;
+- (F) Mileage or Signal Limits;

-- 7) Tracks to be protected;
+- (G) Tracks to be protected;

-- 8) Number of separated work groups;
+- (H) Number of separated work groups;

-- 9) List of equipment;
+- (I) List of equipment;

-- 10) Work Plan;
+- (J) Work Plan;

-- 11) Meeting Location/Gate;
+- (K) Meeting Location/Gate

-- 11) Type of Rail Corridor Access, and
+- (L) Type of Rail Corridor Access, and

-- 12) Location (Working Limits).
+- (M) Location (Working Limits).

-- b) The available track time for White Period Access is detailed within the Engineering Access Statement;
+- (ii) The available track time for White Period Access is detailed within the Engineering Access Statement.

-- c) All White Period and Non-Disruptive Access requests for Rail Corridor Access are to be submitted by 1200 on Monday of T-8 weeks using the Network Access Planning Tool (see Appendix D for details on the Network Access Planning Tool).
-All Disruptive Access requests are to have been submitted prior to this point as per the timescales/deadlines defined in Appendix A and the process defined in Section 5;
+- (iii) All White Period and Non-Disruptive Access requests for Rail Corridor Access are to be submitted by 1200 on Monday of T-8 weeks using the Network Access Planning Tool (see Appendix D for details on the Network Access

-- d) Non-Disruptive Access requests for Rail Corridor Access will be accepted until 1200 on Monday of T-4 weeks; - e) Contractors and Teams are responsible for submitting NAPT requests prescriptive to the work planned for each access event.
+- Planning Tool).
+All Disruptive Access requests are to have been submitted prior to this point as per the timescales/deadlines defined in Appendix A and the process defined in Section 5. - (iv) Non-Disruptive Access requests for Rail Corridor Access will be accepted until 1200 on Monday of T-4 weeks. - (v) Contractors and Teams are responsible for submitting NAPT requests prescriptive to the work planned for each access event.
 Requests that are found to not be reflective of actual works carried out with each approved access event will have their access requests denied.
-These requests will be known as "Blanket Requests." - f) Access request documentation to be sent to RCAC - 1) The RCAC Teams will use this information submitted via the NAPT to identify conflicting requests and flag overlapping Work Events requiring coordination, which will be addressed at the T-7 deconfliction meetings.

-g) Weekly Access Notice

-1) RCAC will issue a Weekly Access Notice, which will indicate all the Rail Corridor Access requests that have been received for the following T-3 to T-8 weeks.
+These requests will be known as "Blanket Requests." - (vi) Access request documentation to be sent to RCAC. - (A) The RCAC Teams will use this information submitted via the NAPT to identify conflicting requests and flag overlapping Work Events requiring coordination, which will be addressed at the T-7 deconfliction meetings. - (vii) Weekly Access Notice - (A) RCAC will issue a Weekly Access Notice, which will indicate all the Rail Corridor Access requests that have been received for the following T-3 to T-8 weeks.
 This document will include a summary of the request, location, activity, equipment, type of protection, flagging provider, clear time, access points and its status (submitted, under review, conflicted, accepted, modified, denied, or cancelled).
-Adjustments to any requests to accommodate critical Work Events will be highlighted within this notice.

-6.2.2 T-7 to T-4 Weeks: Deconfliction & Schedule Lockdown
+Adjustments to any requests to accommodate critical Work Events will be highlighted within this notice. - (b) T-7 to T-4 Weeks: Deconfliction & Schedule Lockdown. - (i) Deconfliction of works - (A) After reviewing the submitted Rail Corridor Access requests and the associated documentation, RCAC will: - (I) coordinate all Work Events; - (II) identify conflicting requests; and - (III) facilitate a weekly planning meeting. - (B) At the weekly planning meetings, RCAC will highlight the conflicting requests where coordination of activities is required and where coordination is not possible and requires prioritization of Works.
+For Works deemed a lower priority RCAC will coordinate with all stakeholders to develop alternative options.
+If required, the requester